klaudiadybal/TeamBalancingAlgorithm/README.md

 **2. Adjust the Algorithm Parameters.**

+To execute the team balancing algorithm, utilize the balanceTeams method from the TeamBalancer class within your Java code.
 Modify the 'numberOfTeams' variable to specify the desired number of teams for balancing.
 Ensure that the 'individuals' map contains the player names as keys and their corresponding skills as values.